 To be honest, I am not the greatest about being prompt with a blog, but in my time away from blogging I have been doing some reflecting and evaluating.
 I know my long-term goal is to create a not for profit organization to support rural schools in America with curriculum and professional development needs.
 As I did some thinking about that, I decided I wanted to help other teachers as well.

 I plan to do this by first, working to create a blog about learning activities at least twice a month.
-I will sue examples from my own class and from others I have witnessed in my time in education.
+I will share examples from my own class and from others I have witnessed in my time in education.
 Almost everything I post will have a related resource of link to resources as part of the blog.
 I am also looking into podcasts or video uploads to accompany some of the blog entries.
-I am going to focus on one subject in each blog, rather than focusing in n what is currently happening.
+I am going to focus on one subject in each blog, rather than focusing on what is currently happening.
 Truth be told, currently only the COVID-19 is a current event.
 That being said, I am working on an optional activity for my students to complete at home that I will share here when finalized for others to use.

 Second, I have created a drive folder to share out with those who want to contribute.
-To be added, you need to follow my blog - which I will get better about adding to it at least every other week- and be willing to share educational resources.
+To be added, you need to follow my blog - which I will get better about adding to it at least every other week- or my Facebook page and be willing to share educational resources.
 I really want to build this up and provide a resource for educators to collaborate.
 The obvious here is that this is a link to collaborate for free and no products should be recreated and listed on Teachers Pay Teachers or other pay for subscription sites.
 I will continue to list my current items on TeachersPayTeachers, but all my relevant resources are being moved to this folder for access by anyone who is willing to follow the blog and contribute resources.